Feastio

 Game

-The meat section offered various options, from a duck pupusa with mole amarillo to fresh oysters and an elk taco.
-Bison made two appearances, first with a walnut soup and again in taco form.
+The meat section offered a variety of options, from a duck pupusa with mole amarillo to fresh oysters and an elk taco.
+Bison made two appearances: first in walnut soup and again in taco form.

 I chose the latter, which was my favorite lunch dish.
 The bison birria taco came with guajillo salsa, spring pesto, and bison broth.
 Prices ranged from $8 for crickets and popcorn to $30 for a half-dozen oysters.